Saxo Bank Review (2026):

 What is the minimum deposit for Saxo Bank?

-Saxo Bank removed the minimum deposit requirement for Classic accounts in most regions — you can open an account with any amount.
-Platinum tier requires approximately $200,000 in assets and VIP requires $1,000,000 to qualify for the lower fee tiers.
+Saxo Bank has no formal minimum deposit requirement for Classic accounts in most regions — you can open an account with any amount.
+Exception: Spain and Portugal require a €100,000 minimum deposit for a Classic account.
+Platinum tier requires €200,000 in assets (or can be reached via Saxo’s loyalty points programme at 120,000 points).
+VIP requires €1,000,000 in assets or 500,000 points.

 How does Saxo Bank compare to Interactive Brokers?